AI Use Cases/Healthcare

 The AI Solution

 Revenue Institute builds a Healthcare-native invoice processing engine that sits between your email gateway, vendor portals, and Epic/Cerner AP modules.
-The system uses fine-tuned language models trained on healthcare vendor invoice patterns - supply chain, staffing, lab, imaging, pharmacy - and integrates directly with your HL7 FHIR-compliant data layer and payer contract repository.
+The system uses fine-tuned AI models trained on healthcare vendor invoice patterns - supply chain, staffing, lab, imaging, pharmacy - and integrates directly with your HL7 FHIR-compliant data layer and payer contract repository.
 Unlike generic OCR, our model understands healthcare-specific invoice structures: it extracts vendor ID, service date, contract line reference, and cost center mapping in a single pass, then validates extracted data against your master vendor file and negotiated rate schedules before any human touches it.

 Automated Workflow Execution